What Is The Average Temperature Of A Grassland Biome

 FAQ

 Q: What is the general temperature range for grassland biomes?
 A: Grassland biomes generally experience a wide range of temperatures, with average annual temperatures typically between -20°C and 30°C (-4°F and 86°F).
-However, the specific temperature range can vary significantly depending on the location and type of grassland.
+Still, the specific temperature range can vary significantly depending on the location and type of grassland.

 Q: What impact does climate change have on grassland temperatures?
 A: Climate change is causing rising temperatures in grassland biomes worldwide, leading to longer growing seasons, increased frequency of extreme heat events, and altered precipitation patterns.
 These changes can have significant impacts on plant and animal populations, ecosystem function, and carbon sequestration.